• A cluster of tiny white flowers at the end of a stalk with a blurred background.

 Impact

-**Highly poisonous** to humans and livestock – do not ingest any part of the plant.
 Use gloves, long sleeves, long pants, and closed-toe boots if working in an infestation.
 Poison hemlock can grow in dense patches and displaces native vegetation.

 Prevention and management

-• Herbicide applications that target rosettes in the early spring and fall can be very effective.
-Spring treatments of rosettes should be timed well in advance of flowering and follow-up treatments may be necessary for several years to exhaust the seedbank.
-If using herbicide treatments, check with your local University of Minnesota Extension Agent, co-op, or certified landscape care expert for assistance and recommendations.
+• If using herbicide treatments, check with your local University of Minnesota Extension Agent, co-op, or certified landscape care expert for assistance and recommendations.
 There are several businesses throughout the state with certified herbicide applicators that can be hired to perform chemical applications.

 Toxicity

-Poison hemlock is very toxic to humans and livestock.
-Symptoms of toxicity include: nervous trembling, salivation, pupil dilation, rapid, weak pulse, and eventually leading to coma or death.
-If you suspect toxicity from poison hemlock, call Minnesota Poison Control System immediately at 1-800-222-1222.
-For suspected toxicity to animals, call your local veterinarian.
+Poison hemlock is highly toxic to humans and livestock.
+Symptoms of toxicity include nervous trembling, salivation, pupil dilation, rapid, weak pulse, and eventually leading to coma or death.